 Find us on Facebook: https://www.facebook.com/CleCCDHH

-Focusing on three areas, job preparedness, literacy and independent living, the Learning Center assists clients to improve skills necessary for their future success.
+Focusing on three areas, job preparedness, literacy and independent living, the Community Center for the Deaf and Hard of Hearing assists clients to improve skills necessary for their future success.

 CCDHH offers a variety of support services to individuals who are Deaf or Hard of Hearing as well as education, training and collaboration with any agency serving persons from these two communities.